By Leigh Bond • January 31, 2020•Writers in Residence

 Everything is Reproductive Justice

-All of the barriers created by the money bail system undermine reproductive justice.
+All of the barriers created by the money bail system undermine the pursuits for reproductive justice.
 Reproductive justice includes bodily autonomy and the right to have children, not have children, and parent children in safe communities.
 Due to its design, pretrial detention prevents a person from exercising autonomy over their body and parenting.
 Moreover, while imprisonment in jail or prison may disproportionately affect men and especially black men, it is usually black women and low-income women who are coming up with the cash and co-signing bonds.
 Joshua Page's of the Appeal, describes the burden succinctly:

 This mountainous burden on women to come up with cash for a bond often means deciding between a bill and bond.
 The financial ramifications undoubtedly affect their ability to provide a safe and healthy environment for any children they may have in their care.